-The University operates probationary periods for new staff.
-The probation period for posts in this staff category is 12 months.
-Further guidance on probationary procedures is published at www.strath.ac.uk/hr.Further guidance on probationary procedures is published at www.strath.ac.uk/hr.
+The University operates probationary periods for new staff, the duration of which will be specified in individual letters of appointment.
+The normal probation period for posts in this staff category is 9 months for those at grades 6 and 7, and 12 months for grades 8 and above.
+Further guidance on probationary procedures is published at www.strath.ac.uk/hr.